judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ---
 title:			Ultimate reading list for product managers
-description:	This ultimate reading list for product managers includes books, articles, blogs, and even podcasts and some videos, all curated with the product management professional in mind.
+description:	This ultimate reading list for product managers includes books, articles, blogs, and even podcasts and some videos.
-author:			judsonlmoore
-date:			2020-03-14 05:08:48 Z
-categories:		['Product Management']
+categories:		['product management']
+tags:
-tags:			career
+  - career
-permalink:		/ultimate-reading-list-for-product-managers/
-layout:			post
 image:			/assets/images/2020/03/ultimate-reading-list-for-product-managers.jpg
 ---

-I've been reading product mangement and other business books, articles, blogs, and listening to industry podcasts for years, even before I was a product manager.
+I've been reading product management and other business books, articles, blogs, and listening to industry podcasts for years, even before I was a product manager.
 Here is a list of some of my favorites that I've found or had shared with me.
 I hope that you will find this ultimate reading list for product managers to be of value to you.

-**Have something to ad?** Please leave me a comment at the bottom of this page to suggest additions to this list.
+**Have something to add?** Please leave me a comment at the bottom of this page to suggest additions to this list.

 ## Books

 This list contains general management and product management books.
-Certainly, reading in-depth about product managment is very valuable, but part of what makes a good product manager is to have broad knowledge, which is why I include general management and management books from other industries here.
+Yes, reading in-depth about product management is very valuable.
+Still, part of what makes a good product manager is broad knowledge, which is why I include general management and management books from other industries.

 {% for item in site.data.ultimate-reading-list-for-product-managers.books %}
 <h3 class="h5">{{ item.title }}</h3>